 A: We will assume the liability for a portion of Vishay Intertechnology's outstanding exchangeable notes due 2102, in accordance with the terms of that instrument, based on the relative trading values of Vishay Intertechnology and our common stock following the separation.
 We expect that the liability we assume for Vishay Intertechnology's exchangeable notes will be approximately \$13 million, however, the exact amount of the liability under the exchangeable notes will not be known until ten trading days after the spin-off.
 See note (h) to our unaudited pro forma financial statements on page 54 for additional information, including how we estimated the amount of liability that we expect to assume.
 Also, our Japanese subsidiary will continue to have debt of approximately \$1.6 million outstanding.
 Otherwise, we do not expect to have outstanding indebtedness at the time of the spin-off.
-We expect to enter into a revolving credit facility in the approximate amount of \$40 million with a consortium of banks to provide us with flexibility and additional liquidity, shortly after the separation.
+We expect to enter into a revolving credit facility with a consortium of banks to provide us with flexibility and additional liquidity, effective as of the separation.

 We historically have had significant amounts payable to Vishay Intertechnology affiliates.
 The remaining balance of \$33.4 million will be repaid at or prior to the spin-off.
-However, if our net cash position is less than \$58.5 million as of the spin-off date, Vishay Intertechnology will make a capital contribution to us pursuant to the master separation agreement, up to a cap of \$58.5 million.
-For more information concerning this capital contribution provision, see note (g) to our unaudited pro forma financial statements on page 54.
+However, if our net cash position is less than \$58.5 million as of the spin-off date, Vishay Intertechnology will make a capital contribution to us pursuant to the master separation agreement.